The programme matches local businesses with undergraduates for paid skill-centric projects based on the organisation’s specific needs.

 - At the end of the project, students produce reports of their work and present their achievements to a panel of judges at a Final Presentation Competition.
 The winner of the local competition and the host organisation will be invited to attend the high profile Regional and, possibly, National STEP finals.

 Students receive a weekly training allowance of £210 per week, which is free of National Insurance and Income Tax contributions.
 Therefore, the average cost to your organisation for an undergraduate working full-time on an eight-week project will be £1,680.

 - you will be contacted by the STEP Consultant and the Department to discuss your business needs in more detail before agreeing on a feasible project to be undertaken by a STEP student.

 - STEP will then match your requirements and the range of skills and expertise available within the database of registered students.

 The programme begins recruiting new students in January each year so if you are interested in enrolling on the programme, please complete an application form below and return to:

-STEP Programme Manager, Department of Economic Development, 1st Floor, St George's Court, Upper Church Street, Douglas, Isle of Man, IM1 1EX
+STEP Programme Manager, Department for Enterprise, 1st Floor, St George's Court, Upper Church Street, Douglas, Isle of Man, IM1 1EX

 If you are an interested organisation please contact a member of the STEP Administration Team for further information.